- Academic Session: 2019-20

 Emotions occupy a central place in our lives, and are increasingly the object of philosophical attention.
 In this course we will consider questions concerning the nature of emotions, the role they play in our lives, whether they are irrational responses or might be essential to theoretical and practical reasoning.

-This is one of the senior honours options in Philosophy.
-It may not run every year.
-Options running this year are available on MyCampus
+16x1hr lectures; 4x1hr seminars over 10 weeks as scheduled on MyCampus.
+This is one of the Honours options in Philosophy and may not run every year.
+The options that are running this session are available on MyCampus.

 Requirements of Entry